trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --fork.requestsPerSecond=10
     ```

-Restrict the number of requests that are sent per second to the fork provider.
+Restrict the number of requests sent per second to the fork provider.

 The default is `0`, meaning no limit is applied.